Stability of symmetric spaces of noncompact type under Ricci flow: Proofs of the main theorems

 \subsection{Introduction}

-In this section, we will prove the stability results Theorem \ref{Thm:mainA} and \ref{Thm:mainB}.
+In this section, we will prove the stability results Theorems \ref{Thm:mainA} and \ref{Thm:mainB}.
 Consider a solution $(g_t)_{t \in [0,T)}$ to Ricci deTurck flow (\ref{eq:RdTflow}).
 Recall from subsection \ref{subsec:RdTflow} that we can write the evolution equation for $h_t = g_t - \ov{g}$ as

 where